EPI-ONE/epic/INSTALL.md

 ## Dependencies installation from source

-Some depencencies needs to be installed from the source.
+Some depencencies need to be installed from the source.
 The following is the detailed instruction, with slight variation depending on Linux (Ubuntu/CentOS) or Mac.

 #### CMake